Jiogo18/Death-Swap-Multi/README.md

 	- she is in an unloaded chunk
 	- she died during the swap (a rare case)

+Errors generally don't affect the game

 # Translate
 A ressource pack is available for translations of:
 - fr Français
-- en English (ressource pack remove the download message) Simply add the ressource pack and selec our minecraft language
+- en English (ressource pack remove the download message)

+Simply add the ressource pack and select your minecraft language